 Utica Blue Sox

-The Utica Blue Sox of Utica, New York, was an identity used by two separate franchises in two different eras, for a cumulative total of 28 seasons.
-The first version of the Blue Sox existed for seven seasons as a Philadelphia Phillies affiliate in the mid twentieth century, and the second version was around for 21 years in the back end of that century; representing four MLB teams, as well as being independent of affiliation for a stretch of time.
+The Utica Blue Sox of Utica, New York, was an identity used by two separate minor league franchises in two different eras, for a cumulative total of 28 seasons.
+The first version of the Blue Sox existed for seven seasons as a Philadelphia Phillies affiliate in the mid-Twentieth Century, and the second version was around for 21 years in the back end of that century; representing four MLB teams, as well as being independent of affiliation for a stretch of time.
 The story of the Blue Sox identity is one rife with anecdotes and coincidences, making them one of the more unusual teams in the annals of the minors.

 Blue Sox I

-The first iteration of the Blue Sox began when the Eastern League’s Utica Braves signed on with the Philadelphia Phillies in 1943, and changed their name shortly thereafter.
-At the time, the Phillies were more commonly known as the Blue Jays (read more here) and so Utica paid homage by taking on a colorful moniker that played on the other Sox-based clubs in baseball.
+The first iteration of the Blue Sox began after the 1943 season, when the Eastern League’s Utica Braves were bought by the Philadelphia Phillies.
+At that time, the Phillies were attempting to change their name to the Blue Jays (read more here) and Utica’s new, colorful moniker played on the other Sox-based clubs in baseball, while also hinting at the Philly Blue Jays.
 It’s hard to say if the Blue Sox should be considered a DimDer, but since their nickname was a derivative of a major league team’s nickname, I suppose they qualify.

-The Blue Sox played in the Class A Eastern League, which is comparable to the Double-A designation that the EL has today.
-Their seven quick seasons with the Phillies/Blue Jays were bountiful, and a handful of successful future major leaguers suited up in Utica, led by Hall-of-Famer Richie Ashburn.
+The Blue Sox played in the Class A Eastern League, which is roughly comparable to the Double-A designation that the EL has today.
+Their seven quick seasons with the Phillies/Blue Jays were bountiful, and a handful of successful future major leaguers suited up in Utica, led by Hall of Famer Richie Ashburn.
 Other alums who would go on to All-Star careers include Granny Hamner, Stan Lopata, and Willie Jones.
-The Blue Sox had a clean visual aesthetic, and their caps, which Ebbets Field Flannels has replicated, were navy blue with a simple white block-letter U. Various versions of their jerseys had Blue Sox spelled out in both cursive and block lettering, and had sleeve patches with a blue jay perched handsomely.
+The Blue Sox had a clean visual aesthetic, and their caps, which Ebbets Field Flannels has replicated, were navy blue with a simple white block-letter U. According to one report, their socks were also dark blue.
+Various versions of their uniform tops had the team name spelled out in both cursive and block lettering.
+Perhaps the most notable uniform element was the sleeve patch–one version of which was the same Philadelphia Blue Jay logo while another (the one Ashburn wore) had a blue jay on a perch.
+By 1950, Philly had given up on trying to be the Blue Jays, and though the Blue Sox were still called as such that season, their uniforms were basically hand-me-downs from the Phillies.

-Utica’s McConnell Field wasn’t considered a good facility, even by the standards of the day, and the sun would set over centerfield making it difficult for batters to spot the ball.
+Utica’s McConnell Field was named after Amby McConnell, a former big-leaguer (who humorously played for two teams–the Red Sox and White Sox) who booted up the Utica Braves in the Thirties and passed away in ’42.
+McConnell Field wasn’t considered a good facility, even by the standards of the day, and the sun would set over centerfield making it difficult for batters to spot the ball.
 This may have been one of the reasons that led to the Blue Sox playing their last season in the Eastern League in 1950.
-By ‘51, the Phillies were affiliated with the Schenectady Blue Jays, and the Blue Sox were hung out to dry.
+By ‘51, the Phillies were affiliated with the recently-promoted Schenectady Blue Jays, and the Blue Sox were hung out to dry.

 Blue Sox II